Supporting High-Resolution Screens In Views

 An important factor when determining whether to support high-resolution content is performance.
 The quadrupling of pixels that occurs when you change the scale factor of your layer from 1.0 to 2.0 puts additional pressure on the fragment processor.
 If your app performs many per-fragment calculations, the increase in pixels may reduce your app’s frame rate.
 If you find your app runs significantly slower at the higher scale factor, consider one of the following options:

-Optimize your fragment shader’s performance using the performance-tuning guidelines found in OpenGL ES Programming Guide for iOS.
+Optimize your fragment shader’s performance using the performance-tuning guidelines found in OpenGL ES Programming Guide.

 Choose a simpler algorithm to implement in your fragment shader.
 By doing so, you are reducing the quality of each individual pixel to render the overall image at a higher resolution.